7 Signs You’re Stuck in a Mediocre Mindset and How to Change It

 - Believing growth is unrealistic for “people like you”

-It’s learned—and anything that’s learned can also be changed.
+The good news is that a mediocre mindset isn’t permanent.
+It’s learned—and anything that’s learned can be changed.

 What Is a Mediocre Mindset?